Four Seasons Hotels and Resorts: Business model

 Four Seasons does not own any of its properties; it operates them on behalf of real estate owners and developers.
-For example, its New York Downtown hotel/residence is owned by Silverstein Properties, and its Las Vegas hotel is part of the Mandalay Bay complex.
+For example, its Las Vegas hotel is part of the Mandalay Bay complex.
 The contracts between Four Seasons and property owners typically permit the company to participate in the design of the property and run it with nearly total control over every aspect of the operation.

 Four Seasons generally earns three percent of the gross income and about five percent of profits from the properties it operates.
 Property owners are required to additionally contribute money for marketing, chain-wide sales, reservations systems and renovations.
 Four Seasons hotels have larger staffs than competing chains, and the company maintains separate reserve accounts for each hotel to cover upkeep costs.
 Profit margins are relatively low, but the brand attracts developers through the hotels' reputation as solid assets for loan collateral or resale.